 - talk to a professor or TA to clarify an assignment, to see if your assignment is on the right track, or to get an idea of the focus of a reading

-- use campus resources such as Student Wellness Services, QUIC, Accessibility Services, your don or other Res Life staff, Four Directions Aboriginal Centre, the Faith and Spiritual Life office, and Student Academic Success Services
+- use campus resources such as Student Wellness Services, QUIC, Accessibility Services, your don or other Res Life staff, Four Directions Indigenous Student Centre, the Faith and Spiritual Life office, and Student Academic Success Services

 - see your faculty academic advisor in the general administration area of the faculty office.
 Go to the 1st floor of Dunning Hall for Arts & Science Advising, or the 1st floor of Goodes Hall for Commerce, or Student Services in Beamish-Munroe Hall for Engineering Advising.

 - Check my mindset: I’m in charge of my success at university.

 - Figure out where my classes are, and go to all of them.

 - Read the syllabus for each of my classes.
 Keep it for quick reference.